Andrey Vyshinsky: Procurator General and Soviet law theorist

+According to Robert W. Thurston, between 1932 and 1936, Vyshinsky stood for “due process, careful judgements on the basis of evidence, a strong role for defense lawyers in all cases, firm legal codes that applied equally to the entire population, and a strengthening of the law.”
+Notably, in February 1936, Vyshinsky wrote to Molotov calling for a reduction of NKVD power, critiquing the organ's power to summarily arrest or exile people or sentence them to prison.

-He often punctuated speeches with phrases like "Dogs of the Fascist bourgeoisie", "mad dogs of Trotskyism", "dregs of society", "decayed people", "terrorist thugs and degenerates", and "accursed vermin".
+Vyshinsky often punctuated speeches with phrases like "Dogs of the Fascist bourgeoisie", "mad dogs of Trotskyism", "dregs of society", "decayed people", "terrorist thugs and degenerates", and "accursed vermin".
 This dehumanization aided in what historian Arkady Vaksberg calls "a hitherto unknown type of trial where there was not the slightest need for evidence: what evidence did you need when you were dealing with 'stinking carrion' and 'mad dogs'?"
 He is also attributed by some as the author of an infamous quote from the Stalin era: "Give me a man and I will find the crime."

 During the trials, Vyshinsky misappropriated the house and money of Leonid Serebryakov (one of the defendants of the infamous Moscow Trials), who was later executed.
 In April 1937, Vyshinsky denounced Yevgeny Pashukanis, the Soviet Union's foremost legal scholar and former Deputy People's Commissar for Justice as a 'wrecker'.
 This was the start of a purge of prosecutor's apparatus, carried out by Vyshinsky, which saw 90 per cent of provincial prosecutors removed, and many of them arrested.
 Pashukanis was executed later that year.

 During the Great Purge, Vyshinsky was approached in his office by Mikhail Ishov, a military procurator based in West Siberia, who had been trying to stop the arrests of innocent people in that territory.
 Vyshinsky told him: "You have lost your sense of party and class.
-We don't intend to pat enemies on the head. [...]
+We don't intend to pat enemies on the head. ...
 If the enemy doesn't surrender, he must be destroyed."
 After the meeting, he reported Ishov, who was arrested and sentenced to five years in labour camps.
 Roland Freisler, a German Nazi judge, who served as the State Secretary of the Reich Ministry of Justice, studied and had attended the trials by Vyshinsky's in 1938 to use a similar approach in show trials conducted by Nazi Germany.